Table of Contents

 Esophageal perforation is a serious life-threatening disease which must be diagnosed very rapidly to avoid fatal complications following it.
 This depends on accurate history taking, observation and clinical examination of the patient.

 Chest pain: Severe pain at the site of perforation.
 It is considered a cardinal symptom for esophageal perforation.
 It usually has acute and sudden onset and radiated to the back or the left shoulder.

 Classic presentation of Boerhaave syndrome is severe and vigorous vomiting or retching followed by severe chest pain or epigastric pain.
 It may be presented with chest or abdominal pain that occurs after straining, child birth, seizures, hiccup, severe cough or even blunt trauma.

-As regard, iatrogenic causes, foreign body ingestion, and caustic material ingestion, the presence of fever and pain in the abdomen, neck, upper back and chest; dysphagia; dyspnea; odynophagia or dysphonia following esophageal instrumentation should increase the suspicion for esophageal injury.
+As regards, iatrogenic causes, foreign body ingestion, and caustic material ingestion, the presence of fever and pain in the abdomen, neck, upper back and chest; dysphagia; dyspnea; odynophagia or dysphonia following esophageal instrumentation should increase the suspicion for esophageal injury.